SentienceZero/ControlWebApp/README.md

 # ControlWebApp
-SPWTCCD Web Application for device control and data aggregation.
+Web Application for device control and data aggregation.